TDGerve/silicH2O/docs/source/baseline_correction.rst

 Baseline smoothing
 ------------------
 Baseline smoothing is adjusted via the smoothing parameter in the settings bar, with values between 0 and 100.
 At values close to zero the baseline will be linear, while at high values it will closely follow the datapoints in the *BIRs*
 Default smoothing is set to 1.0, which generally works well for silicate glasses.
-Smoothing values are passed to the the ``smooth_factor`` parameter of the :py:meth:`baselineCorrect() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method.
+Smoothing values are passed to the the ``smooth_factor`` parameter of the :py:meth:`~ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect` method.

 Results
 -------
 Baseline corrections produce two types of results:

-    * signal-to-noise ratios, calculated with :py:meth:`ramCOH.Glass.calculate_SNR() <ramcoh:ramCOH.raman.glass.Glass.calculate_SNR>`
+    * signal-to-noise ratios, calculated with :py:meth:`~ramcoh:ramCOH.raman.glass.Glass.calculate_SNR`
-    * integrated peak areas, calculated with :py:meth:`ramCOH.Glass.calculate_SiH2Oareas() <ramcoh:ramCOH.raman.glass.Glass.calculate_SiH2Oareas>`
+    * integrated peak areas, calculated with :py:meth:`~ramcoh:ramCOH.raman.glass.Glass.calculate_SiH2Oareas`

 both are updated in the :ref:`results bar </getting_started.rst#settings-and-results>` in real-time as parameters are adjusted:

 .. figure:: /images/baseline_correction/baseline_results.png